-- 1. Applicant shall obtain a special use permit from the Zoning Division. - All structures related to the temporary outdoor entertainment shall comply with the minimum setbacks of the district and shall be located at 50 feet from a right-of-way and 200 feet from any property line adjacent to a residential district.
-Carnival rides shall be setback a minimum of 100 feet from any right-of-way. - 3.
+- 1. Applicant shall obtain a Special Use Permit from the PZB Department. - 2.
+All structures related to the temporary outdoor entertainment shall comply with the minimum setbacks of the district and shall be located at least 50-feet from rights-of-way and 200-feet from any property line adjacent to a residential district.
+Carnival rides shall be setback a minimum of 100-feet from any rights-of-way. - 3.
 The primary access shall be from an arterial or collector roadway and shall not cause traffic to flow through nearby residential areas.
 Back-out parking directly onto a public road shall be prohibited. - 4.
-Temporary commercial amusements shall not be permitted where the frontage of the subject property abuts a right-of-way under major construction, such as a road widening project. - 5.
-If the applicant is found in violation of any provision of the conditions of approval of the special use permit or of this Code, the PZB Director may withhold future special permits from the applicant for a period of 18 months.
+Temporary commercial amusements shall not be permitted where the frontage of the subject property abuts a right-of-way under major construction, such as a road-widening project. - 5.
+If the applicant is found in violation of any provision of the LDR or the conditions of approval of the Special Use Permit, the PZB Director may deny future Special Use Permits the applicant for a period of 18 months.